China-USA-Mathematics-Research-Group/ChatGPT/README.md

 ## ChatGPT and big models conference (Beijing, 3/21/2023)
 I’m going to summarize some of meeting (that I found pretty interesting), since I’m about to leave Beijing in an hour and before I forget too much of it.
 (I took lots of pictures, later I may try upload them in our GitHub.

-**1) an example:** a dialog between two people involving same words “意思“ (pronounced :Yisi) appear in the conversation like 11 times, but the meanings are all different.
+**1) An example:** a dialog between two people involving same words “意思“ (pronounced :Yisi) appear in the conversation like 11 times, but the meanings are all different.
 Often this is hard to translate to English or interpret unless you know the Chinese language very well (perhaps culture too).
 But now ChatGPT (or GPT4) seems to explain the dialog in a much better way (although with some mistakes) than anything before.
 — so how to train the language model (as GPT) is really a topic that people like to understand.
 Several talks mentioned that it’s not known how many parameters they used for GPT4.
 And it’s currently a huge gap between GPT4 and others (like the ones Chinese invented which are similar to it)
 - They also compare this with GPT3, for example,
 - Question:  How many eye does my foot have?